Skip to main content

 Haemophilus diseases

-Several diseases caused by the Haemophilus influenzae bacteria, such as meningitis. epiglottitis, pneumonia and sepsis.
-The diseases are spread via respiratory droplets.
-There are six subtypes of H. influenzae bacteria, with type B causing severe illnesses, as well as a nontypeable form that causes otitis media and sinusitis.
+Several diseases caused by the Haemophilus influenzae bacteria, such as meningitis, epiglottitis, pneumonia and sepsis.
+The diseases are spread primarily via respiratory droplets.
+There are six encapsulated forms of H. influenzae bacteria as well as non-encapsulated forms that mainly causes otitis media and sinusitis.
 The Hib vaccine against H. influenzae type B is part of the National Immunisation Programme.

 Hepatitis A